sfuller/MonC/README.md

 # MonC [![Build Status](https://travis-ci.org/sfuller/MonC.svg?branch=master)](https://travis-ci.org/sfuller/MonC)
 "MonC" is a toy programming language.
 It's heavily inspired by C, but so far it's closer to the B programming language.
-I'm working on a game behind the scenes that uses this language as part of it's gameplay.
-The game uses this library to help implement this language as part of the game.

 ## Design Goals
 * Easy to learn for those not versed in programming.